cassidyjames/cassidyjames.github.io/_posts/2022-11-22-ubuntu-summit.md

 ### Ubuntu on Arm

+I'm a fan of alternate architectures; Endless OS is primarily geared towards x86 (64-bit Intel and AMD) processors, thought we do have builds for ARM over the years.
+Personally, I own several versions of Raspberry Pi computers and a Pinebook Pro, which are ARM-based.

 ### [Linux Lads Live Podcast Recording](https://events.canonical.com/event/2/contributions/18/)

 >The [Linux Lads](https://linuxlads.com/) are a group of podcasters based across Ireland and the United States.
 We have been publishing for over four years and cover a wide range of topics from desktop Linux to Vim shortcuts and everything in between.
 Our aim is to promote the joy of using open source software and to have some fun in the process!